-Ditto on the supplier vs manufacturer comment above.
 This little internet seller of inverters has the best and most honest customer service I have ever found.
 They do a huge business.
 They do sell brands and things I won’t recommend, but if you phone them and ask for the truth, that is what you will get.
+(At least they will tell you the truth as they know it… Three people I know have had Kisae inverters fail right after the warranty expired.)
 I found out about their service when an inverter I bought from them failed within minutes of startup.
 It happens.
 They did not argue or expect me to return it.
 They sent a new unit out that same day and then paid return freight on the defective one.
 Do you know anybody else who acts like this today?
 I don’t.

 They will also make up custom cables and find things that are not on their web site for you.
 The 12V power supply I used to feed our RV when it was parked inside for the winter came from them.
 The first one I bought from somebody else failed within a year.
 I phoned and asked Patrick there if he had any ideas.
 He suggested the Samlex unit you see in my pic and it has been absolutely reliable.